yedderson/PyBooklet/README.rst

 ``pip install PyBooklet``

 and
-``Python PyBooklet.py`` afterward (PyBooklet.py will be in the scripts directory) to run the application
+``Python PyBooklet.py`` afterward (PyBooklet.py will be in the Scripts directory) to run the application

 uninstall